Gravity and the Hierarchy Problem: The model

-It is important to note that no effective portal coupling $ H^\dag H \Phi_i^\dag\Phi_i $ will be induced in (\ref{non-mim}).
-This is a consequence of the fact that $\Phi_i$ is a bound state of the $G$-sector which has no direct interaction with the SM sector, where $H$ lives. $\xi_{\Phi_i}$ emerges non-perturbatively from the condensation in the $G$-sector and is in principle calculable at the fundamental level.
-For both types of scalars there are important consequences once $\Phi_i$ develops a vacuum expectation value (VEV), since this triggers a transition of scale invariant gravity to Einstein gravity where the Planck scale is set by the VEV.
-The Higgs $H$ feels the breaking of scale invariance trough gravitational interaction which links the non-minimal couplings (\ref{non-mim}) at loop levels, leading to a small induced Higgs mass term when $\Phi_i$ develop the VEV.
+The dynamical scale symmetry breaking in the $G$-sector in a curved spacetime can induce the Planck mass $M_\text{Pl}$ along with a cosmological constant $\Lambda$ (see e.g. the review \cite{Adler:1982ri}).
+In fact the lattice data in a pure Yang-Mills theory are supporting this idea \cite{Donoghue:2017vvl}.
+This is also consistent with the important role of the condensate $\langle F^2\rangle$ and of the gauge contributions to the $\beta$-function emphasized above.
+Restricting the dynamics to the chiral fermions and dynamical chiral symmetry breaking \cite{Nambu:1960xd,Nambu:1961tp,Nambu:1961fr}, would yield a wrong sign for the Einstein-Hilbert term \cite{Hill:1991jc,Inagaki:1993ya,Inagaki:1997kz}.
+We assume therefore that the combined non-perturbative effects, including the important non-abelian gauge contributions of the G sector, produce the correct sign for the Einstein-Hilbert term\footnote{Alternatively one might consider that the chiral fermion $\psi$ is absent.}.
+The Higgs then $H$ feels the breaking of scale invariance trough gravitational interaction which induces a small Higgs mass term though the non-minimal coupling (\ref{Ltotal}) at loop levels.

-The addition of the renormalizable gravitational sector (\ref{LQG}) leads therefore in summary to a very interesting interplay between the previously completely isolated sectors in a flat spactime.
+The addition of the renormalizable gravitational sector (\ref{LQG}) leads therefore in summary to a very interesting interplay between the previously completely isolated sectors in a flat space-time.
 The total Lagrangian is at the classical level scale invariant and it contains only dimensionless parameters.
-The condensation of $\bar{\psi}\psi$ in the $G$-sector at a high scale sets via dimensional transmutation the Planck mass\footnote{The electro-weak VEV for $H$ will be a tiny correction.}.
-This condensation can be described by effective scalar fields in analogy to QCD.
-The model has, therefore, altogether three relevant types of scalars: The effective (composite) scalar degrees connected to the condensation of $\bar{\psi}\psi$, the scalaron from the $R^2$ term \cite{Starobinsky:1980te} and the SM Higgs field $H$.
-We will show that this leads to successful inflation and furthermore explains a small portal for the SM Higgs field, thus explaining the big hierarchy between the electro-weak and Planck scales.
+The condensations in the $G$-sector at a high scale sets via dimensional transmutation the Planck mass.
+We will show that this scenario results in successful cosmic inflation and furthermore explains a small SM Higgs mass, thus explaining the big hierarchy between the electro-weak and Planck scales.